qmlbook/qt6book/docs/ch01-meetqt/meet-qt.md

 Qt 5 was released many years ago and introduced a new declarative way of writing stunning user interfaces.
 Since then a lot has changed in the world around us.

 Qt 6 will be a continuation of what has been done with Qt 5 and should not be disruptive to the majority of users.
-What makes Qt valuable to the users?
+What makes Qt valuable to its users?

 * Its cross-platform nature
 * Its scalability